 Balance sheet account type QuickBooks account type Use to track Asset What you have and what people owe you Bank Transactions in chequing, savings, and money market accounts.
 You can also use this type of account for petty cash.
 Accounts Receivable (A/R) Transactions between you and your customers, including invoices, statement charges, payments from customers, deposits of customer payments, refunds, and credit memos.
 QuickBooks automatically creates an A/R account when you first create an invoice or statement charge.
 Other Current Asset Assets that are likely to be converted to cash or used up within one year, such as the value of your inventory on hand, notes receivable due within a year, prepaid expenses, and security deposits.
 Fixed Asset Depreciable assets your business owns that aren't liquid (not likely to be converted into cash within a year), such as equipment, furniture, or a building.
-Other Asset Any asset that is neither a current asset nor a fixed asset, such as long-term notes receivable.
-Liability What your company owes to other people Accounts Payable (A/P) Outstanding bills.
-When you first enter a bill, QuickBooks auto- matically creates an A/P account.
-Credit Card Credit card transactions for your business expenses.
+Other Asset Any asset that is neither a current asset nor a fixed asset, such as long-term notes receivable. series accommendation of the series accommend Liability What your company owes to other people Liability Accounts Payable (A/P) Liability Accounts Payable (A/P) Credit Card What your company owes to other people Outstanding bills.
+When you first enter a bill, QuickBooks auto- Liability What your company owes to other people Outstanding bills.
+When you first enter a bill, QuickBooks automatically creates an A/P account.
+Credit card transactions for your business expenses.
+One account Liability Credit Card What your company owes to other people Outstanding bills.
+When you first enter a bill, QuickBooks automatically creates an A/P account.
+Credit card transactions for your business expenses.
 One account per credit card.
-Other Current Liability Liabilities that are scheduled to be paid within one year, such as sales tax, payroll taxes, accrued or deferred salaries, and short-term loans.
+Liabilities that are scheduled to be paid within one year, such as sales tax, payroll taxes, accrued or deferred salaries, and short-term loans.
+Some businesses include the current portion of long- Liability Credit Card Other Current Liability What your company owes to other people Outstanding bills.
+When you first enter a bill, QuickBooks automatically creates an A/P account.
+Credit card transactions for your business expenses.
+One account per credit card.
+Liabilities that are scheduled to be paid within one year, such as sales tax, payroll taxes, accrued or deferred salaries, and short-term loans.
 Some businesses include the current portion of long-term liabilities in this kind of account.
-Other Current Liability Long-Term Liability sales tax, payroll taxes, accrued or deferred salaries, and short- term loans.
-Some businesses include the current portion of long- Equity · sales tax, payroll taxes, accrued or deferred salaries, and short- term loans.
-Some businesses include the current portion of long- term liabilities in this kind of account.
 Liabilities such as loans or mortgages scheduled to be paid over